ahmadtem/MIPS-Calculator/README.md

 Calculator implemented using MIPS Assembly Language.
 Allows for exponents, parenthesis, multiplication, division, addition and subtraction.

 Replace the "exp" string with the expression that is to be evaluated.

+NOTE: Entry point is at "main" at line 450.